ejp-rd-vp/query-builder-catalogue-directory/README.md

 ## Deployment

-- `git clone https://github.com/ejp-rd-vp/query-builder-catalogue-directory.git` to clone this repository.
+- `$ git clone https://github.com/ejp-rd-vp/query-builder-catalogue-directory.git` to clone this repository.
-- `cd query-builder-catalogue-directory/directory` to navigate to the directory root path.
+- `$ cd query-builder-catalogue-directory/directory` to navigate to the directory root path.
-- `npm i` to install missing dependencies.
+- `$ npm i` to install missing dependencies.
 - Create a file named `.env` in the `directory` folder for environenment variable specification.
 - Set the database file path inside the `.env` file as follows: `DATABASE_PATH=$PATH_TO_YOUR_DATABASE_FILE`, e.g.: `DATABASE_PATH=database.json`.
 Note that this file needs to exist in order for the server to operate correctly.
-- `node src/catalogueDirectory.js $HTTP_PORT` to start the web service.
+- `$ node src/catalogueDirectory.js $HTTP_PORT` to start the web service.

 The directory will be listening on `http://$YOUR_IP_ADDRESS:$HTTP_PORT`.
 The UI will be available at `http://$YOUR_IP_ADDRESS:$HTTP_PORT/ui`.